egorbronnikov/egorbronnikov.github.io/_pages/namesake.md

 nav: false
 ---

-People, who are not me:
+People who you might be looking for and who are not me:

 &#x2022; Egor Bronnikov, a Linux enthusiast and 4th-year student of St. Petersburg State University of Economics ([link](https://github.com/endygamedev));